How to Stop Squirrels Eating Your Bird Food

 Are squirrel proof feeders more expensive than regular feeders?

-• Answer: Squirrel proof feeders are generally more expensive due to their specialized features but can save costs in the long run by reducing seed waste and damage.
+• Answer: Squirrel proof feeders are generally more expensive due to their specialised features but can save costs in the long run by reducing seed waste and damage.

 Can I make my own squirrel proof bird feeder?